Retired pope asks pardon for abuse, but admits no wrongdoing

-ROME (AP) — Retired Pope Benedict XVI asked forgiveness Tuesday for any “grievous faults” in his handling of clergy sex abuse cases, but admitted to no personal or specific wrongdoing after an independent report criticized his actions in four cases while he was archbishop of Munich, Germany.
+ROME (AP) — Retired Pope Benedict XVI asked forgiveness Tuesday for any “grievous faults” in his handling of clergy sex abuse cases, but denied any personal or specific wrongdoing after an independent report criticized his actions in four cases while he was archbishop of Munich, Germany.

 “I have had great responsibilities in the Catholic Church.
 All the greater is my pain for the abuses and the errors that occurred in those different places during the time of my mandate,” the retired pope said.